21st Century Yogi

 So, my new challenge is to use the internet for my connection needs, openly share my thoughts on social media, and then stop.
 As a 21st century Yogi we can’t renounce modern methods of communication.
 So it becomes our challenge to maintain our balance and connection - staying present amidst the chaos and noise on our screens and in our heads.

 Since a young age, Jessi has studied dance and creative movement.
-Yoga found Jessi seven years ago, and since her first RYT200 teacher training in 2008, Jessi has led retreats and workshops throughout the States, Guatemala, Mexico, Peru, Colombia, and Costa Rica.
-She completed her RYT500 hour certification in 2012 and now leads teacher trainings in these places she most enjoys to share.
+Since her first RYT200 teacher training in 2008, Jessi has led retreats and workshops throughout the States, Guatemala, Mexico, Peru, Colombia, and Costa Rica.
+She completed her RYT500 hour certification in 2012 and now leads teacher trainings in places she most enjoys to share.